jmieszkowski/ReaScripts/README.md

 ##### Important things:
 script does not use full-match, it is more like "does the track name contains this word?". e.g. if track name is kick12345-abcdefg-159846 it will match with "kick" from namesOfDrumTracks.
 So if you add for example "T" as a word in same table, it would not work correctly, because it will match any track name which contains "T".
-Size of letters doesn not matter
+Size of letters does not matter

 ##### Changing name of created folder
 After defining tables, there is a section, where names of folder(parent) tracks are defined.